HERMON-1995/To-do-list-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please show support.
+If you like this project please show support by staring ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>